AdobeDocs/experience-platform.en/help/segmentation/pql/aggregation-functions.md

 ## Count

 The `count` function returns the number of elements within the given array.
+This function returns a number.

 **Format**